Sermons

 18 December 2016

 On the surface it seems that Joseph has 2 choices.
-He can abide by the Law of Moses and hand over Mary to be judged with the likely result being Mary is stoned to death for adultery.
-Maybe this is why Jesus has so much compassion for the woman caught in adultery during his mission… Read more
+He can abide by the Law of Moses and hand over Mary to be judged with the likely result being… Read more

 Should we expect another?